state-of-the-art/visit3d/README.md

 * Supports JWE/JWT invite links for personalized messages through templating
 * Includes golang-based webserver for easy deployment
 * Relatively easily customizable
+* Able to save the form data and restore it

 ## Build & Run